sethbrasile/magiquest-esphome/readme.md

 STL is available to download at Printables and Thingiverse which are both linked in the description of the video above.

 This is the OpenSCAD file.
-You can use OpenSCAD to view this file and convert into to an STL so you can print it.
+You can use OpenSCAD to view/edit this file and convert into to an STL.